gradle/gradle-build-action/README.md

 The `gradle-build-action` is designed to provide these benefits with minimal configuration.
 These features work both when Gradle is executed via the `gradle-build-action` and for any Gradle execution in subsequent steps.

-When using `gradle-build-action` we recommend that you _not_ use `actions/cache` or `actions/setup-java@v3` to explicitly cache the Gradle User Home.
-Doing so may interfere with the caching provided by this action.

 ## Use a specific Gradle version

 The `gradle-build-action` can download and install a specified Gradle version, adding this installed version to the PATH.